Everything You Need To Know About Amazon Seller Insurance

 Amazon product liability insurance is currently a hot topic.
-If you are selling via Amazon, you need to pay close attention.
+If you are selling on Amazon, you need to pay close attention.
 Especially now, when Amazon is tightening requirements for sellers to have product liability insurance.

 Many sellers are unaware that product liability protection is required by Amazon.
 However, this is clearly stated in their Terms of Service.
 All sellers have to agree to this when they join the platform.
 But, the devil is in the details.
-While having product liability protection was required, Amazon didn’t require sellers to prove that they really have it.
+While having product liability protection was required, Amazon doesn’t require sellers to prove that they really have it.

 Extract of Amazon Pro Merchants Insurance Requirements

 Below is an extract from Amazon’s policy regarding the matter.
 We have put in bold writing the important aspects that are not to neglect:

 Pro Merchants who sell on Amazon must provide proof of Commercial General Liability insurance.
 This insurance, obtained at the merchant’s expense, shall cover up to $1,000,000 per occurrence and in the aggregate and must include product liability, bodily injury, or personal injury, property damage, and other requirements as stated in the Amazon Services Business Solutions Agreement.
 The insurance must indicate that “Amazon.com, Inc., and its affiliates and assignees” are added as additional insureds.